Phytoremediation Gallery← Phytoremediation of Pesticides in Groundwater

 Petroleum Bulk Plant

 This Northern Wisconsin petroleum bulk plant is located along railroad tracks adjacent to a residential neighborhood.
-Significant amounts of petroleum in the soil and groundwater contaminations were discovered.
+Significant amounts of petroleum contaminants were discovered in the soil and groundwater.

 The most heavily contaminated soils were excavated and treated off-site.
 After evaluating several final, long-term remedial solutions for residual petroleum in groundwater, phytoremediation was selected as the most cost-efficient.